InfinityMods/TDDz/TDDz/README.md

 I splitted TDD into components:
 <<<<<<< HEAD
-    . _CORE: worldmap aned everything that is shared by others components . _ESPURTA
+    . _CORE: worldmap aned everything that is shared by others components . _CORE: worldmap and everything that is shared by others components . _ESPURTA
     . _PURSKAL
     . _TROLLFORD